9 Vintage Bathroom Ideas to Soak In and Enjoy

 I’m well aware that modern bathrooms with all the conveniences are trending these days.
 But there’s something so endearing about a vintage bathroom that creates a comforting vibe not found in updated bathrooms.
-Check out these nine examples and see if you agree.
+Check out these examples and see if you agree.

 Vintage is used to describe anything that’s at least 20 years old, although some people say 50 years or older is more accurate.
 A bathroom designed in 2000 doesn’t feel very vintage to me, so I fall into the latter camp.

 I like to see a little pattern in a bathroom, like the flooring shown in both the above and below photos.

 Pattern can easily be added with wallpaper, too – like the foxglove print below.
 This vintage bathroom enjoys a small fireplace and wood floor.
 A screen outside the window provides privacy but still allows light to stream in.

 If you’re the lucky owner of a vintage bathroom with elements like a claw foot tub, consider adding a modern vibe with a boldly painted ceiling or window trim.